etinaude/unlocked/3D files/README.md

 ### 3D Printed Parts

 FDM for bigger parts
-DLP (resin) parts are used for low friction and high precision DMLS (Metal powder bed) for strong parts (JLCPCB can print this for you)
+DLP (resin) parts are used for low-friction and high-precision DMLS (Metal powder bed) for strong parts (JLCPCB can print this for you)

 | Part              | Material | Count | Notes                      |